adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 	-  $$l^g, w^g, h^g$$ are length, width, height of the box
 	- $$, \theta^g$$ is the yaw rotation around Z-axis.

-- To retrieve the ground truth box from a matching positive anchor parameterized as (x a c
+- To retrieve the ground truth box from a matching positive anchor parameterized as ), we define the residual vector u
-, ya
-c
-, za
-c
-, la
-, wa
-, ha
-, θa
-), we define the
-residual vector u
 ∗ ∈ R